TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 services:
     - YourSubscriber
 ```
-- It gaves you powers of constructor injection. **Your service can use any other services.**
+- It gives you powers of constructor injection. **Your service can use any other services.**
 - It's the best prevention and antidote to [God classes](http://sahandsaba.com/nine-anti-patterns-every-programmer-should-be-aware-of-with-examples.html#god-class).